clstmbrly/Practice-Testing-Area/1_ssh.md

 collection: userconfig
 ---

 When you use Secure Shell (SSH) to remotely access a UNIX-like server on your network, your PIV is the most secure method of authentication.
 Your PIV provides strong security measures (e.g., encryption) that protect your username and password from being cracked if captured through activities like malicious traffic sniffing.
 A PIV chip is very difficult to counterfeit, and impersonation would require the attacker to both possess your PIV and know your PIN).
-With PIV three-factor authentication, it would be nearly impossible for an attacker to also replicate your biometric [fingerprint, etc.]).
 Clearly, a PIV protects your identity in ways that software options, which are more vulnerable to attack, cannot.

 Other methods of authentication are available, such as Linux' Pluggable Authentication Modules (PAM) tied to directories.